repoze/repoze.what-quickstart/docs/source/index.rst

 .. topic:: Overview

-    Your application may take advantage of a rather simple, and usual, authentication and authorization setup, in which the users' data, the groups and the permissions used in the application are all stored in a SQLAlchemy or Elixir-managed database.
+    This plugin allows you to take advantage of a rather simple, and usual, authentication and authorization setup, in which the users' data, the groups and the permissions used in the application are all stored in a SQLAlchemy or Elixir-managed database.

+    Put simply, it configures :mod:`repoze.who` and :mod:`repoze.what` in one go so that you can have an authentication and authorization system working quickly -- hence the name.

 How to install
 ==============

-The minimum requirements are SQLAlchemy, :mod:`repoze.who.plugins.sa`, :mod:`repoze.what`and :mod:`repoze.what.plugins.sql`, and you can install it all with ``easy_install``::
+The minimum requirements are SQLAlchemy, :mod:`repoze.who.plugins.sa`, :mod:`repoze.what` and :mod:`repoze.what.plugins.sql`, and you can install it all with ``easy_install``::

     easy_install repoze.what-quickstart